-- Physiological processes including impaired brain functioning, digestive disorders, liver, heart, and lung problems; - Psychological and Mental processes including possibly memory, judgment, personality reproduction and fetal development, and may induce psychotic episodes.
+- Physiological processes including brain functioning, digestive disorders, liver, heart, and lung problems; - Psychological and mental processes including memory, judgment, personality, reproduction and fetal development, and may induce psychotic episodes.

-Many thousands of deaths each year are either directly attributable to substance abuse or indirectly from accidents, illnesses, and violence that are related to substance abuse.
+Many thousands of deaths each year are either directly or indirectly attributable to substance abuse through accidents, illnesses, and violence.
 Brochures describing the specific health effects of various illegal drugs and of alcohol are available in the Health Center, the University-Student Union and in Residence Life.